Did dioxins spread after the Ohio train derailment? | Federal News Network

 HIGHLY TOXIC, PERSISENT COMPOUNDS

-Dioxins refer to a group of toxic chemical compounds that can persist in the environment for long periods of time, according to the World Health Organization.
+Dioxins refer to a group of toxic chemical compounds that can persist in the environment for long periods, according to the World Health Organization.

 They are created through combustion and attach to dust particles, which is how they begin to circulate through an ecosystem.